mustkhan/Hand-Gesture-Recognition-Research-UTMIST/README.md

-# Hand Gesture Recognition System (University Of Toronto Machine Intelligence Student Team)
+# Hand Gesture Recognition System (Research At UTMIST)

 ## Steps To Use: